 His research focuses on the real-time interpretation of spoken and written language, and involves studies of young adults, older adults, and preschoolers.

-Agenda and Abstracts
+Agenda and Abstract Booklet

 Sponsors